datakind/data-recipes-ai/README.md

 3. Create plugin manigest to describe the plugin for the LLM to determine when and how to use it.
 You can use [haa_datarecipes.json](./ui/recipes-chat/tools/haa_datarecipes.json) as a template

 As the robocorp actions might differ slightly, this can lead to differing requirements in the openapi spec, and manifest files.
 The [LibraChat documentation](https://docs.librechat.ai/features/plugins/chatgpt_plugins_openapi.html) provides tips and examples to form the files correctly.

+# Deployment

+We will add more details here soon, for now, here are some notes on Azure ...

 ## Deploying to Azure